simplex-chat/simplex-chat/docs/guide/managing-data.md

 <img src="../../blog/images/20220928-passphrase.png" width="330">

-The chat database passphrase is random by default, so you have to set it manually to be able to export it.
+SimpleX Chat's database is initially encrypted with a random passphrase by default, so you have to manually set a new one to export it.

 ### App data backup

 Here you can allow the system to back up app data, wherever it is configured.
-A database passphrase must be set to use this.
+A new database passphrase must be set to use this.

 ### Export database